Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Delegates for Event Handling: The state uses delegates extensively to manage its flow.
+- <ins>Delegates for Event Handling:</ins> The state uses delegates extensively to manage its flow.
 For a Take Damage reaction, it binds to the OnDamageDealt delegate to trigger the AI's own damage-receiving ability.
 For a Parry reaction, it listens for the OnGameplayAbilityEndedWithDataBP delegate of the parry ability to know when it's safe to exit the state.

-- Execution and Transition: The MakeParryAbility() and MakeTakeDamage() functions are responsible for activating the relevant Gameplay Abilities.
+- <ins>Execution and Transition:</ins> The MakeParryAbility() and MakeTakeDamage() functions are responsible for activating the relevant Gameplay Abilities.
 Once the defensive ability is complete or the damage is processed, the state calls ExitRequest, allowing the AI to seamlessly transition back to its primary combat loop.
 ```c++
 void UInComingAttackState::OnTakeDamageAbilityEnded(const FAbilityEndedDataBP& DodgeAbilityEndedData) {